gknops/BaKVC/README.md

 This function is used to register an observer.
 It returns `funcOrFuncName`.

+The function or method called when the observer fires should have this signature:

+	function(val,valOld,keyPath,obj)

+where `val` is the new value, `valOld` the old value, and `keyPath` and `obj` are the same values used during registration.

 Notes:

 - Observing of a given object and key path is disabled while the associated observers fire.
 This prevents dead loops.